People tend to forget that a best friend can break your heart.

 The loss of that friendship hit me harder than I care to admit, but here I am writing about it anyway.
 I didn’t, and probably never will, understand exactly what happened, or what I did wrong.
-At the time I thought that it would kill me; but it didn’t.
+At the time I thought losing our friendship would kill me, but it didn’t.

 Do you know what that loss did for me?

 Yes, it broke my heart, but it also forced me to take a good, hard look at the person I was.
 Even though I’d been growing slowly into a better person each day since I left my college-self behind, it hadn’t been enough to save the shreds of a friendship I cared so much about.

 I continued to prune my bad habits, and luckily, with the help of my now-husband and those friends who did stay by me through all the erratic, unstable, and outright insane behavior, I somehow birthed myself back into the girl I’d once been.
 The girl who loved.
 The girl who smiled.
 The girl who cared.